 \section{Background}

-In the following, we adopt the common convention of using uppercase boldface letters for matrices, lowercase boldface letters for vectors or scalars.
+We adopt the common convention of using uppercase letters for matrices and lowercase letters for vectors or scalars.
 We denote the Euclidean norm and $\ell_1$ norm of a vector $\bx$ as $\|\bx\|$ and $\|\bx\|_1$, respectively.
-For a matrix $\X$, we denote its spectral norm (i.e., the largest singular value) and Frobenius norm as $\|\X\|_2$ and $\|\X\|_F$.
+For a matrix $\X$, we represent its spectral norm (i.e., largest singular value) as $\|\X\|_2$ and its Frobenius norm as $\|\X\|_F$.
 The condition number of $\X$, i.e., the ratio of its largest and smallest singular values, is denoted as $\kappa(\X)$.
 Additionally, we use the notations $E(\cdot)$, $\pr(\cdot)$, and $\tr(\cdot)$ for mathematical expectation, probability measure, and trace, respectively.